youurayy/ioq3/README.md

 - disable the rail-gun hum sound
 - disable ammo in hud (or replace with infinity)
 - draw visual enhancer cues on character head/body to see thru blood splatter
-- remove 'fragged' texts for cleaner display
+- remove 'fragged' texts for cleaner display (default cvar, no-cheat)

 ### DONE